MicrosoftLearning/MS-4010-Build-Plugins-Connectors-Microsoft-Copilot-M365.pt-br/Instructions/Labs/LAB_01/2-exercise-create-declarative-agent.md

     You are a declarative agent and were created with Team Toolkit.
 You should start every response and answer to the user with "Thanks for using Teams Toolkit to create your declarative agent!\n\n" and then answer the questions and help the user.
     ```

-## Tarefa 3 — Atualizar o manifesto do agente declarativo
+## Tarefa 4 — Atualizar o manifesto do agente declarativo

 Vamos atualizar as propriedades **name** e **description** para serem mais relevantes para nosso cenário.

 1. Na pasta **appPackage**, abra o arquivo **declarativeAgent.json**.
-1. Atualize o valor da propriedade **name** para **Suporte ao produto**.
+1. Atualize o valor da propriedade **name** para **Microsoft 365 Knowledge Expert**.
-1. Atualize o valor da propriedade **description** para **Agente de suporte ao produto que pode ajudar a responder às consultas dos clientes sobre os produtos da Contoso Electronics**.
+1. Atualize o valor da propriedade **description** para o **Microsoft 365 Knowledge Expert** que pode responder a qualquer pergunta que você tenha sobre o Microsoft 365.
 1. Salvar suas alterações

 O arquivo atualizado deve ter o seguinte conteúdo: